viantirreau/drgadget-sell/README.md

 It is a static site that features all the used (and maybe damaged) products that DrGadget buys, with model selection and an extensive list of failures the device may have.
-It reports the final buying price, repair price and market price (when it is in a good condition) to let the customer choose the best alternative.
+It reports the final buying price, repair price and market price (when it is in an excellent condition) to let the customer choose the best alternative.

+A live version of the site is available [here](https://retoma.drgadgetchile.cl/).

 ## Features